gcymbalski/ecs-scaling-demo/docs/01-DESIGN.md

 The primary technologies I will be using are SparkleFormation, a DSL for managing CloudFormation-like stacks on various cloud providers, and Packer, a tool for generating images programmatically and flexibly.

+## Artificial Testing

+Using ApacheBench, we can test whether or not we are capable of reaching the desired throughput.
+We'll support wrapping this nicely to run from the user's workstation, but this means that the possibility of false negatives are raised (since not being able to hit 50reqs/sec from any arbitrary node could be caused by, for example, a poor user-side connection).
+Still, a positive is a good indicator.

+Since the load balancers offered by AWS, GCE, and others give us a lot of freebies, we can easily observe request throughput service-side, as well.